fastlane/fastlane/fastlane/docs/Plugins.md

 # fastlane Plugins

+The instructions below require `fastlane` 1.93.0 or higher

 ## Local actions

 You can create your own actions to extend the functionality of fastlane for your project.
 The action you create will behave exactly like the built in actions.